 Out of the 4 billion women in the world, you are you, very unique in your attitude, in the way you behave, in the way you are built.
 Everything about you is distinctive.
 So are your breasts.

-Size of your breasts have been categorized into some alphabets and numbers by many bra companies for their own convenience and economic sense.
-But that does not fully comprehend the different ways that each of us are made.
+The size of your breasts has been categorized into some alphabets and numbers by many bra companies for their own convenience and economic sense.
+But that does not fully comprehend the different ways that each of us is made.